SREEMT/LuaAssignmentTest/README.md

 Stamina: max stamina you have

-Stamina_recovery: stamina recovered per turn, can go negative based on how far you want to move.
+StaminaRecovery: stamina recovered per turn, can go negative based on how far you want to move.

-Goal_distance: distance to goal from start.
+GoalDistance: distance to goal from start.
 Goes down as you move.

 Requirements: -